How to create a multi-vendor marketplace website

 Establishing trust is hard for any new business, but even more so for multi-vendor marketplaces.
 Buyers might be spending a lot of money, and sellers could be sharing valuable assets like their homes (Airbnb) or cars (Turo).

-There’s a wide variety of strategies that marketplace entrepreneurs can implement in order to build trust between their users.
+There’s a wide variety of strategies that entrepreneurs can implement to build trust between their users.
 Some, like reviews and profiles, are relatively simple, whereas others, like handling payments, can be much more complicated.

 Read more about how to build trust between users in this article: How to build trust in your marketplace.

-Now that you’re up to speed on multi-vendor marketplaces, let’s explore how you can build your own.
-We’ll assess all the different options, from open-source solutions to marketplace builders, and show you how to get your own multi-vendor marketplace up and running in less than a day.
+Now that you’re up to speed on multi-vendor marketplaces, let’s explore how you can create your own.
+We’ll assess all the different options, from open-source solutions to website builders, and show you how to get your own website up and running in less than a day.

 Ready?
 Let’s get started!